Skip to main content

 Is my copy of The Great Divorce a first edition?

-Look for these first-edition points: First UK edition, published November 1945 under the joint Geoffrey Bles: The Centenary Press imprint; publisher's yellow cloth, spine lettered in black, dust jacket; 118 pages; fragile War Economy production.
-First serialized in The Guardian, 1944 to 1945.
+A first edition of The Great Divorce by C.S.
+Lewis (Geoffrey Bles: The Centenary Press) is identified by: First UK edition, published November 1945 under the joint Geoffrey Bles: The Centenary Press imprint; publisher's yellow cloth, spine lettered in black, dust jacket; 118 pages; fragile War Economy production.

 How do I tell the first printing from a later one?

-Check the copyright page for the publisher's first-printing convention and confirm the points above.
+Check the copyright page.
+A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
 UK Bles/Centenary Press true first (November 1945); US Macmillan edition follows in 1946.

 Is the book-club edition the same as the first?